TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 .. index::
     single: sys.modules

-The first place checked during import search is :data:`sys.modules`.
+The first place checked during agiza search is :data:`sys.modules`.
 This mapping serves as a cache of all modules that have been previously imported, including the intermediate paths.
 So if ``foo.bar.baz`` was previously imported, :data:`sys.modules` will contain entries for ``foo``, ``foo.bar``,